Fujimoto será, a la fecha, el más joven proyectista (apenas supera los cuarenta años) convocado para el diseño anual de la Serpentine Pavilion.

 “The constraints that Switzerland has, such as the topography, create very interesting and dynamic architecture.”

-Such topographical challenges in a nation where 40 percent of the terrain is mountains proved little issue for Zumthor, who built the Vals thermal baths southwest of Davos using 60,000 slabs of local rock.
+Such topographical challenges in a nation where 40 percent of the terrain is mountains proved little issue for Zumthor, who built the Vals thermal baths southwest of Davosusing 60,000 slabs of local rock.

 Besides terrain, costs in a country of almost 8 million residents are also important after the Swiss franc reached near- parity with the euro last year, denting exports.

 Local acceptance is crucial to the Swiss style of democracy, with popular votes held to approve large projects.
 Switzerland’s last big concert hall survived four referendums before it was finished in 2000 by Nouvel on Lake Lucerne.
-Nouvel also designed packaging for Nestle SA (NESN) to revamp a chocolate brand.
+Nouvelalso designed packaging for Nestle SA (NESN) to revamp a chocolate brand.

 Switzerland’s populace can be “perplexed by large and expensive projects,” Schmid said.